sqlpage/SQLPage/examples/official-site/your-first-sql-website/tutorial.md

 SELECT 'Username' as name, TRUE as required;
 ```

-The snippet above uses the [`form` component](https://sql.datapage.app/documentation.sql?component=form#component) to display a form on your website.
+The first SELECT statement opens the [`form` component](https://sql.datapage.app/component.sql?component=form).
+The second SELECT statement adds a field to the form.
+Since we do not specify a `type`, it will be a text field.
+The label displayed above the field will be the same as its name by default.

 ### Handling form submission